420th Engineer Brigade (United States)

 The 420th Engineer Brigade (Corps) is a combat engineer brigade of the United States Army based in Bryan, Texas.
-It is a United States Army Reserve formation and is subordinate to III Corps.
+It is a United States Army Reserve formation and is subordinate to the 416th Theater Engineer Command.

 Background

 The brigade is a Major Subordinate Command of the 416th Engineer Command in Darien, IL.
 The Commander, 420th Engineer Brigade commands and controls all Army Reserve engineer units in the states of Texas, Arkansas, Louisiana, Oklahoma, Missouri, Colorado, and New Mexico consisting of approximately 4,500 reserve soldiers.
 The units of the 420th Engineer Brigade have served in Operation Joint Forge in Bosnia, Operation Joint Endeavor in Kosovo, Operation Desert Storm, Operation Iraqi Freedom, and Operation Inherent Resolve in Iraq, Operation Enduring Freedom and Operation Resolute Support in Afghanistan.
 They have also participated in Exercises Bright Star in Egypt, Fuerte Caminos in Honduras and Belize, and Nuevas Horizontes in El Salvador, Panama, and Guatemala.

 Organization

 The brigade is a subordinate unit of the 416th Theater Engineer Command (Darien, Illinois).
-The brigade contains four subordinate battalions:
+The brigade contains three subordinate battalions: